ndsurgenor/east-street/README.md

 &bull; A 500 Error page which provides a link back to a valid area of the site

 ![Errors](static/images/readme/features-errors.png)

+- The 403 page displays
+- The 404 page displays
+- The 500 page displays

 ### Features to be implemented
 - Blocked out dates on calendar